Skip to content

 public interface DataResourceMapper extends BaseMapper<DataResource>{}

-1. Modify the original annotation in the corresponding mapper.xml to a linked declaration to ensure the cache in the XML file works properly.
+1. Modify the original annotation in the corresponding mapper.xml file to a linked declaration, ensuring the cache in the XML file works properly:

 <cache-ref namespace="com.mst.cms.dao.DataResourceMapper"></cache-ref>